-While the general public and news cycle is consumed with fear and uncertainty of a new outbreak, this is what you prepare for daily.
 The SARS outbreak in 2003 led to a significant CDC guideline update for isolation precautions.
-These isolation room guidelines are especially relevant for this moment with the Coronavirus (or COVID-19).
+The isolation room guidelines below are especially relevant in the wake of the pandemic.

 For Heads of Infection Prevention